osandadeshan/maxsoft-extent-reporter-demo/README.md

 The main reason for developing this plugin is to provide an easy way to generate the Extent report for test automation.
 ![](https://github.com/osandadeshan/maxsoft-extent-reporter-demo/blob/master/extent-report-sample.PNG)

+## Advantages
+- Automatically generates the Extent report after the test execution.
+- Reporter details can be configured through a property file.
+- No need to implement classes for Extent reporting.
+- Easy to use.

 ## Technologies/Frameworks Used
 - Java
 - Extent Report